 The municipality held two Mayoral outreach events during the year under review to report on performance of the municipality.
-Furthermore, the public has been invited in all open council meetings to discuss such critical issues as the budget and quarterly SDBIP performance report.
-Three IDP Representative Forum meetings were coordinated to engage sister government institutions, Magoshi and the public on the developmental priorities and implementation of the 2020/2021 IDP.
+Furthermore, the public is invited in all open council meetings to discuss such critical issues as the budget and quarterly SDBIP performance report.
+Three IDP Representative Forum meetings were coordinated to engage sister government institutions, Magoshi and the public on the implementation of the 2020/2021 IDP.